Scrolling for Energy

-It’s hard to see my sleepiness when I use six pounds of under-eye concealer to hide my puffy bags and dark circles, and my usual accessory is a Venti iced coffee from Starbucks.
+It’s hard to see my sleepiness when I use 6 pounds of under-eye concealer to hide my puffy bags and dark circles, and my usual accessory is a Venti iced coffee from Starbucks.
 But when I am around those I am most comfortable, I usually get comments about being on my phone.
 I promise, my family and friends aren’t boring, it’s just my brain telling me to sleep when I am awake.

 I take my medications twice a day (if I remember) and they last for 4 hours at a time.
-Unfortunately, the stimulants I am on don't give me a boost of energy so sometimes, I could be so tired, I can’t remember if I took my meds because I don’t feel anything.
-But it must do something because I am better focused, can multitask, and I am more organized.
+Unfortunately, the stimulants I am on don't give me a boost of energy so sometimes, I can be so tired, I can’t remember if I took my meds because I don’t feel anything.
+But it must do something because I am better focused, can multitask, and am more organized.